matsaragas/learning/README.md

 learning
 ========

-deep tricks

-Hi,

-I started to play around with github and I want to make some tricks Here I will create the layers
+ML Framework Learning/Practising

+Project and concepts on Pytorch so I can stay up to date with the recent developments in the area.